 - Travels well.
 In fact, this is perfect buffet food.
 Easy to make ahead of time, then serve for a crowd.
 Delicious at any temperature!

 - Easy to make vegetarian!
 The chicken in this recipe really is optional.
 You can leave it out for an excellent vegetarian main course or side dish.
-Or substitute with cooked tofu.
+Or try my Tortellini Caprese Salad recipe instead!

 - Pesto: I used my Simple Lemon Basil Pesto for this recipe.
 It's easy to make, and so much more delicious than store-bought.
 But if you don't have the time or the basil, feel free to use whatever brand of pesto you like!

 - Sun-dried tomatoes: In France, we can get these half-dried tomatoes (semi-séchée) which I just love.
 If those are available in your region, please try them with this recipe.
 If not, regular sun-dried tomatoes are fine.
 Or, replace with halved cherry tomatoes.
 Those work too!

 - Chicken: You can easily leave this out of the recipe for a vegetarian dish.
 Or, replace with lightly sautéed tofu cubes.

 - Mayonnaise: My go-to mayonnaise brand is Hellman’s Mayonnaise (known as Best Foods in the western U.S.), but you can use whatever you prefer (or make your own!).

 If garnishing with pine nuts, toast 2 tablespoons pine nuts in a small skillet over medium-low heat.
 Watch carefully, as pine nuts burn quickly!
 Stir frequently, and turn off the heat when pine nuts are golden brown.

 Drain 1 cup of sun-dried tomatoes, then pat dry with a paper towel and cut into ½-inch chunks.